yuhow/udacity_nano_ML_course/capstone/README.md

 **Target Variable**
-- **is_attributed**: the target that is to be predicted, indicating the app was downloaded (not included in the test dataa for Kaggle Leaderboard ranking)
+- **is_attributed**: the target that is to be predicted, indicating the app was downloaded (not included in the test data for Kaggle Leaderboard ranking)